[?] Subscribe To This Site

 (philadelphia, pennsylvania)

-Barry's Response - The thing they use is called an anemometer.
-It has four small cups on sticks that catch the wind and spin in a circle, faster with stronger winds.
+Barry's Response - The first thing they use is called an anemometer.
+It usually has four small cups on sticks that catch the wind and spin in a circle, faster with stronger winds.
+Wind speed is derived from the speed of rotation of this propeller-like device.

-See more at near the bottom of http://www.stuffintheair.com/weathervanestore.html under the heading "wind force measurements".
+See more at near the bottom of https://www.stuffintheair.com/weathervanestore.html under the heading "wind force measurements."

 Search this site for more information now.